marijnh/Eloquent-JavaScript/15_event.md

 us about the buttons that are currently held down.
 When this is zero, no buttons are down.
 When buttons are held, its value is the sum of the codes for those buttons—the left button has code 1, the right button 2, and the middle one 4.
-That way, you can check if a given button is pressed by taking the remainder of the value of `buttons` and its code.
+That way, you can check whether a given button is pressed by taking the remainder of the value of `buttons` and its code.